 Fresh-faced and ready for action the next morning, a fabulous breakfast and sunny skies greeted us.

 First up, was a peak around the iconic, world-famous Raffles Hotel.
-This immaculate colonial institution didn’t disappoint, a multi million dollar refurbishment truly evident.
+This immaculate colonial institution didn’t disappoint.
+Not surprisingly, its recent multi-million dollar refurbishment was truly evident.

 Feeling as though we’d been transported back in time, we found ourselves walking the stairway to the historic “Long Bar”, tempting us back into a bygone age.
 This fascinating saloon could tell a few tales – if only walls could talk!

-Here, peanut shells are traditionally scattered on the wooden floors, opened by the punters, sipping cocktails under the gracious, cooling fans.
-At 10am, it was a bit early for us to sample the Singapore Sling, invented here to look like a fruit juice, whilst in fact, disguising the alcohol that the ladies were drinking…..clever!
+Here, peanut shells are traditionally scattered on the wooden floors.
+Historically they’re cracked open by the punters, sipping cocktails under the gracious, cooling fans.
+At 10am, it was a bit early for us to sample the Singapore Sling – invented here to look like a fruit juice.
+In fact, this was just to disguise the alcohol that the ladies were drinking – clever!

-Meandering along the tidy pavements, alongside some incredibly impressive colonial architecture , we couldn’t help but admire the way in which this island nation has evolved.
-Now a global centre of commerce amid vast investment and development.
+Meandering along the tidy pavements, alongside some incredibly impressive colonial architecture, we couldn’t help admire the way this island nation has evolved.
+Now a global centre of commerce, amid vast investment and development.

 The British feel though is evident round every corner.
 From the road signs to information boards, parks to shops and the bonus of English signs and display boards.
 There was no struggling with the language here for us.